pHAlkaline/phkapa/README.md

   * HTTP Server.
 For example: Apache. mod_rewrite is preferred, but by no means required
   * PHP 5.2.8 or greater.
   * MySQL 5 or higher
+  * All built-in drivers require PDO.
+You should make sure you have the correct PDO extensions installed.

 ## Git install
 ( phkapa and submodules cakephp and dompdf )